Drowning in marketing to-do’s

 Gridlines is a small but growing business and before we met Working Knowledge, we were doing most of the marketing ourselves.
 Marketing is a big process, from coming up with ideas to then creating interesting, attractive content to then managing our contact lists and GDPR.
 We found it really difficult to resource our marketing effectively and ended up doing a lot of it ourselves – which we really didn’t have the time to do because we were busy with project work.
 It was hard to stay on top.

 I discovered Working Knowledge through a message from James on LinkedIn.
 Normally, I ignore that kind of stuff on LinkedIn, but there was something about his message which was very targeted and interesting that made me respond.
-He sent me links to a podcast with Bryony Thomas and to the Watertight Marketing book and it made me want to find out more.
 The programme just seemed very cleverly put together and we decided that we needed a structured methodology that we could apply across the company.
 And that was that – it all came together quite quickly!

 Realising Working Knowledge could find us talent

 We didn’t have anyone in-house to train up as a digital marketer so we opted to bring in someone new using Working Knowledge’s recruitment services.
 I was really impressed with how well-structured the recruitment process was and how quickly Jo Trendall got to grips with what we were looking for.
 We had a very detailed call with her so she could understand our requirements and then she rapidly pooled some very credible candidates.